Stormy Years 1898 - 1938

 A new privately funded initiative by theater director Frederic Lion (who’s Theater Transit, staged, et. al., the production Abendfüllend by Antonio Fian, in 2006 in Nestroyhof), begun in May 2008, managed to obtain an open-ended lease, thus saving the space from an imminent return to misappropriate commercial use.
 Under the direction of Frederic Lion, the group Theater Nestroyhof Hamakom developed a concept for the total use of the space and its long term reactivation within the Viennese theater landscape.
-This concept won the support of the city of Vienna’s Cultural Bureau for September 2009 to December 2013.
 The initiative is working towards the realization of a lasting and necessary restoration of the theater structure.

 The history of the Theater in the Nestroyhof has been a century of repeated contestation of its right of existence.
 Even in its current fragile condition, scarred by abuse, deterioration and destruction, the theater space contains a spirit and energy which inspires artists with confidence, strength and fantasy.
 Its tragic heritage and historical grandeur, aesthetic and spatial presence reveal a topos, awakening enthusiasm and fantasy in searching for traces of the past and recounting stories of the present.

 Under the direction of Frederic Lion and his team, the Theater Nestroyhof Hamakom has chosen this location in the urban village of Vienna’s second district as a performance platform for social friction, diverse fields of thought and movements happening in Vienna and anywhere.
 The projects will be aligned along the fissures of the current global human and cultural interaction and movement, exclusion and delimitation, remembrance and identity, flight and asylum.